w3f/Grants-Program/applications/Agroasys.md

     - Implementing the **Settlement Engine** (listening to on-chain events and reconciling them with the off-chain DB).
     - Integration with **AssetHub** (using `system.remark` and `Assets` pallet).

-For review purposes, we have attached login details that allow you to access the [agroasys demo](https://preview--agroasys-prototype.lovable.app/) demo environment and explore its current capabilities.
-Please use the following credentials to log in: review@agroasys.com with the password 0192837465.
-Also the platform youtube walkthrough video [Video Demo](https://youtu.be/vSiZdUCG36I?si=EB7CRtqy5ueG6q8n)

 ## Development Roadmap :nut_and_bolt:

 ### Overview